ParCoreLab/ParCoreTools/README.md

 ParCoreTools is a collection of profiling tools developed by ParCoreLab at Koç University, Istanbul.

-The profiling tools included in ParCoreTools is as follows.
+The profiling tools included in ParCoreTools are as follows.

 - <a href="https://parcorelab.github.io/ParCorePMUTool/docs/ComDetective.html">ComDetective</a>